 For weight control: 1 hour a day of moderate to vigorous activity.
 This activity can be pieced together from short bursts of 10 minutes or more.

 Watching television (TV) can be enjoyable and informative; unfortunately it can also be double jeopardy when it comes to weight.
-It’s a completely sedentary activity that also seems to promote unhealthy eating though the ads, product placements, and other promotions that constantly pitch high-calorie, low-nutrient food and drinks.
+It’s a completely sedentary activity that also seems to promote unhealthy eating habits though the ads, product placements, and other promotions that constantly pitch high-calorie, low-nutrient food and drinks.
 Try these tips for curbing exposure to TV and other screen media (video games, recreational computer use, and similar pastimes):

 There is more and more evidence that a good night’s sleep is important to good health—and may also help keep weight in check.
 How much a person needs can vary a great deal, but there is good evidence that a lot of children and adults don’t get enough.
 Here are some general recommendations for sleep duration.